Xuhao/china_aqi/README.md

 [![Dependency Status](https://gemnasium.com/Xuhao/china_aqi.png)](https://gemnasium.com/Xuhao/china_aqi)
 [![Coverage Status](https://coveralls.io/repos/Xuhao/china_aqi/badge.png?branch=master)](https://coveralls.io/r/Xuhao/china_aqi?branch=master)

 China Air Quality Index API for Ruby.
-Thanks [pm25.in][pm25_in] for provide all the AQI sources for us as free, all the data is form China's official sector. it's a reall gread work!
-ChinaAqi gem provide some interface base on Ruby On Rails, before to use it, you need ask for a token form [pm25.in][pm25_in_api].
+Thanks [pm25.in][pm25_in] for providing all the AQI data to us for free.
+All the data is form China's official sector.
+It's a reall gread work!
+ChinaAqi gem provides some interface based on Ruby On Rails.
+Before using it, you need to ask for a token form [pm25.in][pm25_in_api].

-All monitoring stations in most cities of China are available, most AQI data are available, they are:
+ AQI data from all monitoring stations in the majority of cities are available:

   - **CO**: 一氧化碳
   - **NO2**: 二氧化氮